Frequently Asked Questions

 Can I bring my family?

 Yes, ESI offers sponsorship for a spouse and/or dependents on the J-2 visa.
-The fee to apply for a J-2 program is $500 per dependent.
+The fee for a J-2 program is $500 per dependent per year.
 They also must purchase health insurance that meets minimum regulatory requirements, and maintain close communication with ESI throughout the Exchange Teacher’s program.

 What type of job responsibilities will I have?
 How many hours will I work?